Inspecting and Editing Knowledge Representations in Language Models: Controlling Generation

 \paragraph{Method} We train \ourmethod on a subset of 5000 examples from \counterfact and evaluate it on a held-out subset of 5000.
 As before, we take $\hent$ to be the last token of the entity mention (which appears at the beginning of \counterfact examples) and $\hattr$ to be the average representation of the new fact in context.
 For example, we pass (\textit{Megan Rapinoe \underline{plays the sport of soccer}}) to the LM and compute $\hattr$ from the underlined tokens.
 This textual context is akin to the biographical sentence used to compute $\hattr$ in the previous section.
 We use all three loss terms from \cref{eq:objective} and apply edits in layer 1; see Appendices \ref{app:datasets} and \ref{app:hyperparameters} for other hyperparameters and implementation details.
 As above, we train \ourmethod without textual context, with inputs $\str$ consisting of entity names alone.

 \paragraph{Baselines} We include comparisons to the model-editing method ROME and ordinary fine-tuning, following the exact procedures laid out in \citeauthor{meng2022locating}.
-However, our primary baseline is one in which we include the new factual information in the context, i.e., we prepend it to the prompt.
+However, our primary baseline is one in which the new factual information is prepended to the prompt.
 In all other methods, the language model is only given a prompt with no context about the fact.
 We additionally include a baseline in which we find-and-replace the entity with one that shares the target attribute (e.g., replacing \textit{Versace} headquarters with \textit{Harrods}).
 This provides a realistic upper bound on LM \emph{consistency} and \emph{fluency} after editing (because the LM has not been modified or conditioned on out-of-distribution text).